 For an informal discussion about this opportunity, please contact Professor Uta Balbier, Professor of Modern History uta.balbier@history.ox.ac.uk; all practical and procedural queries should be sent to our recruitments team: recruitments@history.ox.ac.uk.
 All enquiries will be treated in strict confidence; they will not form part of the selection decision.

-We expect to hold interviews on Friday 5th of July at the Faculty of History; we expect that overseas candidates will be offered Teams interviews.
+We are aiming to interview for the post in late June at the Faculty of History, followed by a tour of Pembroke College; we expect that overseas candidates will be offered Teams interviews.

 Selection criteria